-The Isle of Wight Bus & Coach Museum, is delighted to announce our 2nd RYDABUS event: a vintage Bus Running weekend offering transport enthusiasts and members of the public alike the opportunity to re-live bus operations from a bygone age.
+The Isle of Wight Bus & Coach Museum is pleased to present RYDABUS 2018: a vintage Bus Running weekend offering transport enthusiasts and members of the public alike the opportunity to re-live Ryde area bus operations from years past.

 Saturday 19th May 2018

 At the Isle of Wight Bus & Coach Museum, Park Road, Ryde.
 Isle of Wight

 Ryde has, for many years, been known as the gateway to the Island, being the main port for ferry services from Portsmouth and Southsea as far back as the early 19th century.
 Ryde Pier Gates, Ryde Esplanade and, since 1974, Ryde Bus Station, have been major terminus points for motor omnibus services since they started operating on the Island in the early 20th century.

 From 1929, the main bus operator on the Isle of Wight has been The Southern Vectis Omnibus Company, whose name combines the initial interests of the Southern Railway and the Roman name for the Island.
 However, Ryde was also the last stronghold of a long lived stage carriage route between Ryde and Seaview operated by local independent, Seaview Services.

 Our event’s RYDABUS title derives from the late 1970’s when the National Bus Company undertook its Market Analysis Project (MAP).
 Southern Vectis was not actively involved in the full scheme, however it did re-brand loss making town services in a similar manner, introducing local identities such as RYDABUS, which name was applied to buses, bus stops, timetables and publicity throughout the Ryde area.